MiDataInt/mdi-pipelines-framework/docs/overview.md

 The main purpose of these pages is to describe the structure and utilities for a pipeline **Workflow.sh** script.
+This documentation is brief since the MDI pipelines framework has very few structural requirements for how you construct your pipeline.

 ### Contributing to the framework